rehmanx/CodeCreatePlay/PseudoRandomNumberGenerators/RandUniformPointsInSphere.md

 This gif shows results from out current approach, this definately is not unifrom distribution, there are two problems with this distribution.
 1. the points are clustered at the origin close to axis of rotation.
-2. the other problem is
+2. the other problem is more points are distributed cylinderically from north to south pole of sphere.

 Solution to first problem I have explained in this circle tutorial, basically as distance **r** increases from 0 to 1, area of sphere increases more points are needed to fill largere areas so we need to give more probability of distribution to larger areas of sphere, we can easily do this with **power** function.